-- If you want to let your cat outside, think about installing a cat enclosure, there are a number of commercial companies who are now providing cat enclosures for cats, some portable, some fixed.
-Alternatively, if you or your partner are handy you can build your own.
+- If you want to let your cat outside, think about installing a cat enclosure, several commercial companies are now providing cat enclosures for cats, some portable, some fixed.
+Alternatively, if you or your partner are handy, you can build your own.

 - Keep cats inside from dusk to dawn, which is when native animals are most active.

 - Fit your cat with a collar with two bells which can help to warn animals when your cat is near.
 Cats do sometimes manage to get around the bell on the collar by keeping their neck very still, but bells can reduce your cat’s chances.